Appdynamics/ConfigMyApp-docs/docs/README.md

 ## Jenkins

-Jenkins is a free and open source automation server.
+Jenkins is a free and open-source automation server.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.

 ### Running for the first time - setup

-If you are running Jenkis for the first time, you need to setup a job with the steps below.
-If you already specified the job, jump to next chapter to run a Jenkis job.
+If you are running Jenkins for the first time, you need to set up a job with the steps below.
+If you already specified the job, jump to the next chapter to run a Jenkins job.

 #### Plugins

-If you installed recommended packages yo umay already have GitHub plugin, if you do not then navigate to "Manage Jenkins" and choose "Manage Plugins", search for "git plugin", and click on "Install without restart".
+If you installed recommended packages you may already have GitHub plugin, if you do not then navigate to "Manage Jenkins" and choose "Manage Plugins", search for "git plugin", and click on "Install without restart".
 You should be seeing GitHub plugin installed:

 ![Jenkins_github plugin](https://user-images.githubusercontent.com/23483887/87523050-4e4bf080-c67e-11ea-95af-946490110ffd.png)

 #### Create Jenkins Job

-Click "New Item" to create new Jenkis job, and pick a Freestyle projct from the list, pick an apropriate name adn add an description:
+Click "New Item" to create new Jenkins job, and pick a Freestyle project from the list, pick an appropriate name and add and description:

 ![Jenkins_new_item](https://user-images.githubusercontent.com/23483887/87525582-9ae4fb00-c681-11ea-96e8-946032c70141.png)

-In job confihuration, check the "This project is parameterised" checkbox in General section in order to add environment variables as String variables:
+In job configuration, check the "This project is parameterized" checkbox in the General section to add environment variables as String variables:

 ![Jenkins_env_vars](https://user-images.githubusercontent.com/23483887/87527981-d1704500-c684-11ea-83b0-d43985793c69.png)